csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/README.md

 </details>

 ## Installation Instructions
-https://github.com/csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/tree/main/Final%20Build#readme
+When you run the code, the very first screen is displayed below.
+The researcher manually chose the group assignment on a rotating schedule.
+The "Test Only" option was provided for code testing and debugging purposes.
+Once the researcher selected one of the options, it would go to the next slide and authority was passed on to the participant starting on the 2nd screen. https://github.com/csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/tree/main/Final%20Build#readme

 ## Usage Instructions
 <img src="https://user-images.githubusercontent.com/101760285/235547656-4545c51c-d673-4e9c-be55-4a9c90d1f2a1.jpg" width="400">

 ## In-App Screenshot Examples
+First Screen the participant saw:
 <img src="https://user-images.githubusercontent.com/101760285/235547679-5e1108e6-b0a3-42e1-a7ba-faca46940b1a.jpg" width="400">
 <img src="https://user-images.githubusercontent.com/101760285/235547689-f75ba7bb-306d-49ef-906c-581a7354ee5a.jpg" width="400">
 <img src="https://user-images.githubusercontent.com/101760285/235547750-0226b21d-f0f3-44ed-9d71-29850812f764.jpg" width="400">